Last Updated on March 17, 2026 by AcePhysio

 - Supportive Footwear: Wearing well-cushioned, supportive shoes reduces the risk of lower limb strain, especially if your job requires standing.

-- Task Modification or Delegation: Temporarily modifying physically demanding tasks or requesting assistance when needed can protect healing areas.
+- Task Modification or Delegation: Adjusting physically demanding activities or seeking assistance when necessary can safeguard areas that are in the process of recovery.

 - Use of Ergonomic Accessories: Items like standing desks, wrist supports, or back cushions can make a significant difference in comfort and posture.